 Instructions

-- To this batter, add vanilla and green food colour and whisk well to combine.
+- Mix dry ingredients in wet ingredients slowly while stirring.
+Add vanilla and green food colour to it and whisk well to combine.

-- Transfer this batter to a baking tin and bake for 35- 40 minutes at 180 degrees centigrade or until a skewer comes out clean.
+- Transfer this batter to a baking tin and bake for 35-40 minutes at 180°C or until an inserted skewer comes out clean.

 - Cool the cake completely before unmoulding.